-EOA Equal Opportunities Act
+EOA ....
+Equal Opportunities Act

-CIF California Interscholastic Federation
+CIF . . . .
+California Interscholastic Federation

-be provided an option to transfer to another district school or charter school.
+dangerous, he/she shall be provided an option to transfer to another district school or charter school.

-- 2. If while on school grounds a student becomes a victim of a violent criminal offense, as defined by the State Board of Education, or attends a school designated by the California Department of Education as persistently dangerous, he/she shall be provided an option to transfer to another district school or charter school. - 3.
-The Superintendent or designee may approve a student's transfer to a district school that is at capacity and otherwise closed to transfers upon finding that special circumstances exist that might be harmful or dangerous to the student in the current attendance area, including, but not limited to, threats of bodily harm or threats to the emotional stability of the student.
+3. The Superintendent or designee may approve a student's transfer to a district school that is at capacity and otherwise closed to transfers upon finding that special circumstances exist that might be harmful or dangerous to the student in the current attendance area, including, but not limited to, threats of bodily harm or threats to the emotional stability of the student.